 Because writing is fundamental to Core and major curricula, all Core Writing courses must be completed by the end of the sophomore year.
 Students who have not completed Core Writing requirements by the end of the sophomore year may proceed at the college only with the permission of Dean of the Undergraduate College.
-International and transfer students should be enrolled in a Core Writing course in their first semester at the college, unless waived.
+International and transfer students should be enrolled in a Core Writing requirements must be completed by the end of their first semester at the college, unless waived.
 For international and transfer students, all writing requirements must be completed by the end of their first year at the college.
+International and transfer students who have not completed Core Writing requirements by the end of their first year at the college.
 International and transfer students who have not completed Core Writing requirements by the end of their first year may proceed at the college only with the permission of Dean of the Undergraduate College.
 A Registrar's hold will be applied to students' records when they do not complete the Core Writing requirement in the proscribed timeframe.